Ruijihin/qw-apt-data/README.md

 # QW787 Japanese airport ground map data project

-The repository of KML2XML utility that enables us to build airport ground map files for [Quality Wings 787](http://www.qualitywingssim.com/787.html) in Google Earth Pro, and the files (being) created by it.
+The repository of KML2XML utility that enables us to build airport ground map files for [Quality Wings 787](http://www.qualitywingssim.com/787.html) with Google Earth Pro, and the files (being) created by it.

 > Currently Japanese language only.